ℹ️ Cloudflare One in China - China Express partnering with CMI and CBC

 So first off, I want to introduce Dafu Wang and Tingting Wang who are part of the business development team that have been working on Cloudflare's China Network and China Express.

 Dafu and Tingting, you want to say a quick hello?
-Hi everybody.
+Hello everybody.

 And Tingting, we have a couple of really special guests with us today.